onosproject/onos-config/docs/run.md

 # Running onos-config

-> The commands can be run from anywhere on your PC - it assumes that go is installed
+> The commands shown below can be run from anywhere on your PC provided that go tools are installed
-> and your:
-> GOPATH=~/go

-Note: this assumes you have followed the the [developer workflow](dev_workflow.md) steps done.
+> and the GOPATH environment variable is set, e.g. `export GOPATH=~/go`

 ## Run Server Locally
+The onos-config server can be run as follows:
 ```bash
 go run github.com/onosproject/onos-config/cmd/onos-config-manager \
     -configStore=$HOME/go/src/github.com/onosproject/onos-config/configs/configStore-sample.json \